rajat2502/YDKJS_Notes/Get_Started/Chap3_Digging_to_the_Roots_of_JS.md

 ```

 - First the `greeting(..)` outer function is executed, creating an instance of the inner function `who(..)`, that function closes over the variable `msg`.
 The instance of the inner function is assigned to the variables named `hello` and `howdy` respectively.
-- Since the inner function instances are still alive (assigned to hello and howdy , respectively), their closures are still preserving the `msg` variables.
+- Since the inner function instances are still alive (assigned to hello and howdy, respectively), their closures are still preserving the `msg` variables.
 - These closures are not snapshots but actual variables.
 Hence, we can make changes to it using the inner function.

 ```